Will Social Security have you covered?

 *At FRA your benefit amount is adjusted upward to accommodate for the earlier reduction.

-Source of Social Security table data: Social Security Administration
+Source of Social Security chart and table data: Income taxes and your social security benefit, Social Security Administration

-The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment or tax advice.
-You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.
+The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, or tax advice.
+You should consult with appropriate counsel or other professionals on all matters pertaining to legal, tax, or accounting obligations and requirements.

 Principal, Principal symbol design, and Principal Financial Group are trademarks and service marks of Principal Financial Services, Inc., a member of Principal Financial Group.